blinken/paradar/README.md

 To get a more compact case, the USB connection needs to make a sharp right-hand bend so the SDR can sit neatly alongside the Pi.
 Does anyone make a tight right-hand USB adapter?
 Of course not; people want pink android-shaped USB adapters.
 And the market [provides](https://www.amazon.co.uk/gp/product/B07F94DS6X).
-USB cables have a huge amount of plastic moulded strain relief and just don't fit, despite my best efforts scouring Amazon and attacking cables with pliers.
 So this board connects to both Pi Zero microUSB ports and exposes a compact USB A socket for the SDR.

 The Pi Zero's power input port (the one closer to the edge of the board) is not connected - it's just used for mechanical support.
 The Pi is powered via the